janpetzold/az305-learning/README.md

 Managed Disk: Page Blob for VMs, AKS, can be HDD, SSD, Premium and Ultra SSD

-Azure managed disk max capacity of 32,767 GB
+Azure managed disk has max capacity of 32.767 GB.

 Premium SSD enables me to set custom performance (bursting), disks can also be increased in capacity but not decreased